Vladnet47/Weather-Station/README.md

 - Database management tool, which erases outdated data (>14 days out)
 - [Grafana](https://grafana.com/grafana/), which allows external users to connect and see the data on a timescale graph

-The following sections describe how to set up and configure the system.

 <br/><br/>

 ## Downloading the Repository